davidsims9t/electron-boilerplate/README.md

 Allows you to easily add back Electron functionality that is normally lost from creating custom menus.

+## Trays

+A tray is something that displays in the operating system right hand bar.
+All trays must have an icon.

 ## Issues

 - You will likely need to run electron as sudo if the module does not have proper permissions.